englisb/4sp4-2025-coursework/README.md

 - After validating SpMV and SpMM, implement the sparse neural network using these operations.
 Report accuracy and runtime for each sparsity level and compare the results with the dense neural network.

-**Implementation Justification:**
-The sparse neural network implementation utilizes magnitude-based pruning (50–95%) and the Compressed Sparse Row (CSR) format to minimize memory footprint while ensuring cache-friendly sequential row traversal, which allows larger matrices to fit in cache and aligns strictly with CPU prefetching mechanisms.
-The optimization strategy for SpMM/SpMV kernels employs row-based parallelization to distribute work across threads with minimal shared data, explicitly avoiding expensive cache coherence overhead caused by the MESI protocol.
-To further enhance throughput, Vectorization is applied to dense columns to leverage SIMD units while maintaining alignment, and Cache-aware blocking is used to group sparse operations, which significantly improves TLB (Translation Lookaside Buffer) hit rates by reducing page table lookups during irregular memory accesses.
-The performance analysis identifies 80–85% sparsity as the optimal balance; at this level, the substantial working set size reduction (e.g., to ~40MB) allows the entire weight matrix to fit within the shared L3 cache, eliminating most DRAM accesses.
-Ultimately, above 70% sparsity, the computational savings dominate the CSR storage overhead, delivering a 3–4x speedup through reduced FLOPs and optimized memory bandwidth usage.

 ### Task 3: GPU Implementation
 Implement both dense and sparse neural networks on the GPU.
 Use CSR format for sparse matrices on the GPU.
 First, implement optimized matrix-matrix (MM) and matrix-vector (MV) kernels on the GPU.
 Apply common GPU